Julián will show you:

 Here in Los Glaciares National Park—a UNESCO World Heritage site grazing the Chile border—lies a gateway to the granite walls of Mount Fitz Roy and the endless hiking at the base of the Andes.
 Barren moraines streaked with shadows of serrated peaks, gem-coloured icy lagoons and glacier-fed rivers shape this undulating, rocky landscape stretching high above the timberline.

-In this one-hour session, local UIMLA Guide Julián López will show you why Argentina’s El Chaltén is celebrated as one of the greatest hiking hotspots in the world.
+In this one-hour session, local UIMLA Guide Julián López will show you why Patagonia’s El Chaltén is celebrated as one of the greatest hiking hotspots in the world.

 Born and raised in Bariloche, Argentina, Julián has spent his entire life exploring and guiding in the wildest corners of the Patagonian region.
 Having embraced the outdoor life at a very early age, he’s learned to be an autonomous adventurer and is dedicated to passing those skills on to others.
 Today he leads trips in Argentina—especially in Southern Patagonia—as well as neighboring Peru and Bolivia.